What Do Solderer or Brazer Do?

-There were about 404,800 jobs for Solderer or Brazer in 2016 (in the United States).
+In the United States, there were 404,800 jobs for Solderer or Brazer in 2016.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 22,500 new jobs for Solderer or Brazer by 2026.
-The BLS estimates 45,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 45,800 job openings in this field each year.

 The states with the most job growth for Solderer or Brazer are Rhode Island, Utah, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Ohio.
 These states have the worst job growth for this type of profession.

 How Much Does a Solderer or Brazer Make?

 The salary for Solderers and Brazers ranges between about $28,560 and $63,740 a year.

 Solderers and Brazers who work in Alaska, District of Columbia, or Hawaii, make the highest salaries.

 How much do Solderers and Brazers make in each U.S. state?

 |State||Annual Mean Salary|

 What Tools & Technology do Solderers and Brazers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Solderers and Brazers: